Call for Papers

 • Changes in the International Marketing, Management and Business Strategies,

-• Challenges in the International Tourism,
+• Challenges in International Tourism,

 • Consumer Behavior.